 Back from ministering among the marginalised in southeast Asia, Chris and Kay tell us about their adventure

-WEC: Where did you go on your Short Term Mission with Trek, and how long for?
+WEC: Where did you go on your Short Term Mission with WEC, and how long for?

-Chris and Kay: My husband and I have just returned from a five week shortterm Trek in southeast Asia working with a team who ministered to men and woman on the edge of society, broken people, who’s only hope is found in Jesus.
+Chris and Kay: My husband and I have just returned from a five week short term trip in southeast Asia working with a group who ministered to men and woman on the edge of society, broken people, who’s only hope is found in Jesus.

 WEC: What made you decide to go?

-Chris and Kay: We have been on a couple of short-term Treks over the past years and each one has spoken into our lives, we really feel that the time is right to leave our secular employment and join WEC full time.
+Chris and Kay: We have been on a couple of short term missions over the past years and each one has spoken into our lives, we really feel that the time is right to leave our secular employment and join WEC full time.
 This was more of a vision trip for us to confirm our calling.

-WEC: What was the most exciting part of your Trek?
+WEC: What was the most exciting part of your short term mission?

-Chris and Kay: I think the most exciting part of our Trek was living and working with people who understood their need of Jesus in every situation.
+Chris and Kay: I think the most exciting part of our short term mission was living and working with people who understood their need of Jesus in every situation.
 Nothing was taken for granted and everything was taken to him in prayer with an expectancy we had not seen in our walk before.